Tomanimenor/Portfolio/README.md

 Constant communication with Test Team Lead and Test Engineers<br>
 Participated in many functional Testing Projects, Web/Mobile, for worldwide recognized companies<br>
 Google Suite, UTest Platform, Video Recording, Charles Log, Slack.

+__Manual testing__
+  * As a manual tester for the [Royal Canin e-commerce](https://shop.royalcanin.com/), I performed comprehensive testing on key areas of the website, including login, homepage, product listing and detail pages, user interface, cart, and checkout.
+Through my testing efforts, I was able to identify and report defects, ensuring that the website was functioning optimally and providing a seamless and error-free shopping experience for customers.
+My testing methodology adhered to industry-standard testing practices, ensuring the highest quality of testing for the website

+__Colabry Encyclopedia (IDforIdeas)__
+  * As a member of the Quality Assurance team for a collaborative encyclopedia project, I was involved in the end-to-end software development lifecycle (SDLC).
+I contributed to the planning, design, development and testing phases of the project, ensuring that the software was of high quality and met the projects objectives.
+I collaborated closely with other team members, including developers, project managers, and stakeholders, to identify and prioritize requirements, design test cases, execute tests, and report defects.
+My efforts helped ensure that the encyclopedia was reliable, functional, and met the needs of its users.
+This project also provided me with valuable experience in working collaboratively with cross-functional teams and following the SDLC processes.

 __Atlassian Suite and TestRail Academy__
 Proficient in Atlassian tools including Jira [cert](https://drive.google.com/file/d/1DlfKoTd1jj5qf_o_LNAErVsb70W7xHuG/view), Confluence [cert](https://drive.google.com/file/d/1ro6l6KbUBbLvysSjqZyUB0WKngc0m5yj/view), Trello, and Zephyr, having completed their fundamentals courses, and utilized them on an everyday basis while working on my presented projects.<br>